geoflows/D-Claw/user_guide/overview.md

 - GeoClaw, builds on AMRClaw to add some special algorithms for geophysics.
 - PyClaw includes some additional new algorithms.

 Parallelism is possible in all.
 Fortran uses OpenMP and PyClaw uses MPI and PETSc.
+I usually operate embarrassingly parallel efforts because I like to explore many parameter combinations.
+Thus I've not engaged with any parallelization.

 The [current documentation of Clawpack](http://www.clawpack.org/contents.html) is very comprehensive.

-[This page]() goes to the Clawpack v4.X.X, on which D-Claw currently rests.
-TODO.
+[This page](https://depts.washington.edu/clawpack/users-4.6/index.html) goes to the Clawpack v4.6, on which D-Claw approximately rests.
+TODO, correct version?

 ### 1.1 Very brief summary of D-Claw